Weekdays 9:30am - 7pm.

 Table of Contents

-Lipedema is a medical condition that is often misunderstood for obesity and misdiagnosed for lymphedema or cellulite [1] and commonly occurs in females.
+Lipedema is a medical condition that is often misunderstood for obesity and misdiagnosed as lymphedema or cellulite [1] and commonly occurs in females.

-Also spelt as lipoedema, lipedema is characterised by abnormal fat build-up distributed unevenly in the limbs such as buttocks, thighs, entire lower limbs, arms and legs.
-It comes with 5 distinctive types and patterns and into 3 stages.
+Also spelt as lipoedema, lipedema is characterised by abnormal fat build-up distributed unevenly in the limbs, such as the buttocks, thighs, and entire lower limbs, as well as the arms and legs.

 Lipedema is categorised into 3 stages.
 The different stages present different levels of pain, swelling, fat build-up and tenderness in the patient.

-The lipedema fat exhibits a mattress-like pattern indicating fibrosis under the skin that tethers on the skin that can be found on the upper legs (Type II) or extend down to the ankles (Type III) [2].
+Stage 2 (Moderate to severe) The lipedema fat exhibits a mattress-like pattern, indicating fibrosis under the skin that tethers to the skin that can be found on the upper legs (Type II) or extends down to the ankles (Type III) [2].

-Lipedema in the legs accumulates around the calves
+Type V Lipedema in the legs accumulates around the calves.

 Common lipedema type combinations are type 2 and 4 and type 3 and 4.